dternyak/ethereum-social-auth/README.md

 A spec and (eventually, maybe by the time I edit this readme next), an implementation of public social identity for an ethereum address.

+### What?
+A public, smart contract + IPFS based public identity for Ethereum accounts.

 ### Why?
 Web3, and more general, address based authentication (read: message signing) leaves some to be desired.
 Projects like [uPort](https://developer.uport.me/) are building SSO (Single Sign On) for Ethereum.
 While this effort is to be applauded, I envision a simpler system.